-Name Description Document Viewer A tool for viewing PDF's and other documents LibreOffice A general starter for this office suite LibreOffice Base A database application LibreOffice Calc A spreadsheet application (alternative to Microsoft Excel and compatible with XLS) LibreOffice Draw A graphics application LibreOffice Impress A presentation application to make slides (alternative to Microsoft Powerpoint and compatible with PPT) LibreOffice Math A tool to create and edit Math formulas LibreOffice Writer A word processor (alternative to Microsoft Word and compatible with DOC.)
+Name Description LibreOffice A general starter for the office productivity suite LibreOffice Base A database application (alternative to Microsoft Access).
+LibreOffice Calc A spreadsheet application (alternative to Microsoft Excel and compatible with XLS) LibreOffice Draw Part of the LibreOffice suite of applications.
+LibreOffice Impress A presentation application to make slides (alternative to Microsoft Powerpoint and compatible with PPT) LibreOffice Math A tool to create and edit Math formulas LibreOffice Writer A word processor (alternative to Microsoft Word and compatible with DOC.)